scaujjs/GLLSTM/README.md

 ## Runing generateTrainingData firstly

-if you want to test the code, first run the generateTrainingdata function in helper.py which will generate training data in Numpy array format base on the dataset.
+if you want to test the code, first run the generateTrainingData function in helper.py which will generate training data in Numpy array format base on the dataset.

-## contents in GLBLSTM
+## contents in gl_blstm.py
-  3 models and 4 experiments are in GLBLSTM.py
+  3 models and 4 experiments are in gl_blstm.py
   full connect model(traditional Feed-Forward back Propagation ANN) BLSTM the novel model proposed in this study: GL-BLSTM

 ## dataset:
-sequence are in resource/sequences and according bonds assignment are in resource/bonds
+sequences are in resource/sequences file and according bonds assignment are in resource/bonds file.